Aetherius Society: History

-George King was born on 23 January 1919, in Wellington, Shropshire, England and brought up in a Protestant family with strong occult interests.
+The society's founder George King was born on 23 January 1919, in Wellington, Shropshire, England and brought up in a protestant family with strong occult interests.
 Before founding the Aetherius Society, King had been deeply involved in spiritual healing and had joined various theosophically-based metaphysical groups in London that were a marginal part of the religious scene.
-In 1944, he took up yoga, allegedly mastering bhakti, gnani and kundalini yogas and attaining the state of "Samadhi" and, according to the Aetherius Society, developed psychic powers that allowed him to learn many of the secrets of the universe.
+In 1944, he took up yoga, allegedly mastering bhakti, gnani and kundalini yogas and attaining the state of "samadhi" and, according to the Aetherius Society, developed psychic powers that allowed him to learn many of the secrets of the universe.

-King claimed that in 1954, a voice told him "Prepare yourself!
+King claimed that on 8th May 1954, whilst living in a modest bedsit at 18 Clifton Gardens, Maida Vale, London, a voice told him "Prepare yourself!
 You are to become the voice of Interplanetary Parliament."
-A week later, an unnamed but supposedly world-famous swami was reported to have entered King's locked apartment.
+A week later, an unnamed but supposedly world-famous swami (later declared to be Swami Sivananda) was reported to have entered King's locked apartment.
 King claims that the swami instructed him to form a group dedicated to helping the planet and that the swami further taught him yoga, prayer, and meditation.
-According to King, this training enabled him to receive telepathic messages from Venus, the first coming from Aetherius.
+According to King, this training enabled him to receive telepathic messages from Venus, the first coming from a Cosmic Master named Aetherius.
 King rented space in Caxton Hall in London, in which he allegedly channeled Cosmic Masters and recorded their messages.
-Based on his experiences and these messages, King founded the Aetherius Society.
-It appears that immediately prior to founding the Society, King was earning his living as a London taxi driver.
+Based on his experiences and these messages, King founded on 2nd August 1956 the Aetherius Society.
+Prior to, and during the early foundation of the society, King earned his living as a driver and security officer.

 This version of events, however, is based solely on the Aetherius Society's hagiography, and not on external sources.
 Mikael Rothstein notes that a lack of objective, factual information is often a problem in studying religious leaders, even for new religious movements.
 The story of King, according to Rothstein, is part of an attempt (common to all religions) to portray their founder as an extraordinary individual to legitimize the religion.

 According to the Aetherius Society, George King died in Santa Barbara, California, on July 12, 1997, at the age of 78.
 His death was not reported in major newspapers.